Ahimsa

-Ahimsa's precept that humans should 'cause no injury' to another living being includes one's deeds, words, and thoughts.
-Classical Hindu texts like the Mahabharata and the Ramayana, as well as modern scholars, disagree about what the principle of Ahimsa dictates when one is faced with war and other situations that require self-defence.
-In this way, historical Indian literature has contributed to modern theories of just war and self-defence.
+Ahimsa's precept that humans should "cause no injury" to another living being includes one's deeds, words, and thoughts.
+Classical Hindu texts such as the Mahabharata and the Ramayana, as well as modern scholars, disagree about what the principle of Ahimsa dictates when one is faced with war and other situations that require self-defence.
+In this way, historical Indian literature has contributed to just war theory and self-defence.

 Etymology

-The word Ahimsa—sometimes spelled Ahinsa—is derived from the Sanskrit root hiṃs, meaning to strike; hiṃsā is injury or harm, while a-hiṃsā (prefixed with the alpha privative), its opposite, is non-harming or nonviolence.
+The word Ahimsa—sometimes spelled Ahinsa—derives from the Sanskrit root hiṃs, meaning to strike; hiṃsā is injury or harm, while a-hiṃsā (prefixed with the alpha privative), its opposite, is non-harming or nonviolence.

-Origins
+Historical evolution

 Reverence for ahimsa can be found in Jain, Hindu, and Buddhist canonical texts.
-Lord Parshvanatha (the 23rd of 24 Tirthankaras of Jainism) is said to have preached ahimsa as one of the four vows.
-No other Indian religion has developed the non-violence doctrine and its implications on everyday life as much as has Jainism.
+Lord Parshvanatha (the 23rd of Jainism's 24 Tirthankaras) is said to have preached ahimsa as one of the four vows.
+Scholars describe nonviolence as a central doctrinal and practical principle of Jainism, developed to an extent that distinguishes it from most other religious traditions of the Indian subcontinent.